shtukas/nyx/Lucille/readme.md

-Special timelines are "[Inbox]", and "[Infinity]".
+Special timelines are "Inbox", and "Infinity".

-[Inbox] is not actually declared by, say Vienna or Lucille-Inbox processing, but is the default timeline for any Lucille item without one.
+Inbox is not actually declared by, say Vienna or Lucille-Inbox processing, but is the default timeline for any Lucille item without one.
 An item on that timeline is meant to either be immediately consumed (eg: online comics), or recast to the appropriate timeline.

-[Infinity] contains the streams of entertainement consumables.
+Infinity contains the streams of entertainement consumables.

 ### Aether